diogobest/Trails-Diary/README.md

 # Sobre

-- Trails Diary is a site made for share experiencies about trails.
+- Trails Diary is a site made for share experiencies, low budget travels and much more.
+Site inspired by the instagram: @viva.zaia